vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

         ![NSX Advanced Load Balancer settings for management cluster](img/tko-on-vsphere/41-Mgmt-cluster-6.png)

     **Note:** With the above configuration, all the Tanzu workload clusters use `sfo01-w01-vds01-tkgclustervip` for control plane VIP network and `sfo01-w01-vds01-tkgworkloadvip` for  data plane network by default.
-If you would like to configure separate VIP networks for workload control plane/data networks, create a custom AKO Deployment Config (ADC) and provide the respective `AVI_LABELS` in the workload cluster config file.
-For more information on network separation and custom ADC creation, see [Configure Separate VIP Networks and Service Engine Groups in Different Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-networking-manage-nsxalb.html#configure-separate-vip-networks-and-service-engine-groups-in-different-workload-clusters-16)
+If you would like to configure separate VIP networks for workload control plane/data networks, create a custom AKO Deployment Config (ADC) and provide the respective `NSXALB_LABELS` in the workload cluster config file.
+For more information on network separation and custom ADC creation, see [Configure Separate VIP Networks and Service Engine Groups in Different Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-network-nsx-alb-cp-endpoint.html)

 1. (Optional) On the Metadata page, you can specify location and labels and click **Next**.